martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Go through some of the more advanced operators
+- Go through some of the more advanced operators on streams
+    - Merging streams
+    - Error handling
+    - Backpressure

 --

+- Go through a more complex example

+--

-- See how RxJS handles some of the more complex use cases (if there's time)
+- See how RxJS handles some of the more complex use cases

 ---